LegoNN: Building Modular Encoder-Decoder Models: LegoNN for Modular Encoder-Decoder Models

-\subsection{LegoNN Decoder with Ingestor of probability distributions}
+\subsubsection{LegoNN Decoder with Ingestor of probability distributions}

-The LegoNN Decoder is the standard transformer decoder \cite{vaswani2017attention} with an added Ingestor (ING) component to to consume input marginal distributions from preceding encoder modules.
-We propose two ingestor architectures; one that is differentiable, allowing for communicating gradients between modules, and another discrete one that communicates a ranked list of hypotheses while keeping the modules gradient-isolated.
-These ingestor components can be added on top of any module that accepts a distribution, so in a multi-module system (Equation \ref{eq_multi_module}) these can be part of an legoNN Encoder.
+The LegoNN decoder is the standard transformer decoder \cite{vaswani2017attention} with an added Ingestor (ING) component to consume input marginal distributions from preceding encoder modules.
+We propose two ingestor architectures; one that is differentiable, allowing for communicating gradients between modules, called the Weighted Embedding Ingestor (WEmb) and another discrete one that communicates a ranked list of hypotheses while keeping the modules gradient-isolated, called the Beam Convolution Ingestor (BeamConv).
+These ingestor components can be added on top of any module that accepts a distribution, so in a multi-module system (Eq. \ref{eq_multi_module}) these can be part of a LegoNN encoder.